When I work with sports teams, I tell the players they are NOT competing with their teammates.

 Life has taught me the more I collaborate with others, the more opportunities come back my way.

-I think it is time to finally time to heed the words of the man wise beyond his years, Vanilla Ice, when he famously spoke...
+I think it is time to finally heed the words of the man wise beyond his years, Vanilla Ice, when he famously spoke...

 "Stop.
 Collaborate and listen!"

 These daily emails will remind you of your power and life’s magic, and they’re personalized with your dreams and goals!
 Plus, I’ll send you my 5-minute guided visualization.
 It’s free!

 By completing this form, you are agreeing to receive email messages from TUT.

 © 2017 TUT (The Universe Talks).
 All rights reserved.